Positive representations of non-simply-laced split real quantum groups: Introduction

 Hence by choosing a ``good" reduced expression for $w_0$, we can write down explicitly the positive representations for $\cU_q(\g_\R)$.
 Not surprisingly, by the philosophy of folding of Dynkin diagram, we observe the following \begin{Thm}The positive representations of $\cU_q(\g_\R)$ of type $B_n$, $C_n$, $F_4$ and $G_2$ can be obtained essentially (up to some quantized multiples) from the positive representations of $\cU_q(\g_\R)$ of type $A_{2n-1}$, $D_{n+1}$, $E_6$ and $D_4$ respectively under certain identifications of roots. \end{Thm}

-Finally, as in the simply-laced case, by using the modified version $\bU_{\fq\til[\fq]}(\g_\R)$ of the modular double, we have the following properties. \begin{Thm} The commutant of $\bU_{\fq}(\g_\R)$ is the Langlands dual group $\bU_{\til[\fq]}({}^L\g_\R)$. \end{Thm} This is just the restatement of (iii) of the positive representations.
+Finally, as in the simply-laced case, by using the modified version $\bU_{\fq\til[\fq]}(\g_\R)$ of the modular double, we have the following properties. \begin{Thm} The commutant of (the adjoint form) $\bU_{\fq}(\g_\R)$ is the simply-connected form of the Langlands dual group $\widehat{\bU_{\til[\fq]}}({}^L\g_\R)$. \end{Thm} In fact, from the proof of Theorem \ref{ThmLL}, the correspondence of the commutant of the quantum groups corresponding to other forms in between the simply-connected and the adjoint forms can be deduced.